Become an Arts Advocate!

 Arts Education Partnership helps PTA to advance arts education and lead the way to student success with current research and policy insights.
 Visit ArtScan to learn about state education policies supporting arts education. ake your case for arts education with the help of ArtsEdSearch, a research and policy database providing summaries on academic, cognitive, personal, social, and civic outcomes for students of arts education.

 Our national program supporters offer access to regional and state level arts education experts.

 Mary Lou Anderson ArtsEd Grant

-Funded projects will increase access to learning opportunities in the literary, media, visual and/or performing arts for at-risk or under-served audiences.
-Eligible applicants must be a PTA in good standing, as determined by the State PTA.
+These matching grants increase access to learning opportunities in the literary, media, visual and/or performing arts for at-risk or under-served audiences.
+Eligible applicants must be a PTA in good standing as determined by each State PTA.

 Application Period: April - June

 Grant Period: September - November